- 1 1. Shohei Ohtani: Los Angeles Angels (L)

 *Note: The player shown in the images above is a switch hitter, but the stances were shown from the right side.
 Some of the players listed in this series bat from the left side, so handedness will be listed in parentheses.

-Your player has a plethora of options to choose from for a batting stance, but these are the stances that seem to be the most unique among current players.
+Your player has a plethora of options to choose from in MLB The Show 21 for a batting stance, but these are the stances that seem to be the most unique among current players.
 Remember, you can edit these stances or make your own stance entirely!